formatjs/formatjs/packages/intl-pluralrules/README.md

 # `intl-pluralrules`

-We've migrated the README to [here](../../website/docs/polyfills/intl-pluralrules.md).
+We've migrated the docs to https://formatjs.io.